 Jim Sheridan presented Laura Dern The Gregory Peck Award: For Excellence in The Art of Film at a ceremony in The Blasket Centre, Dún Chaoin on July 16th 2014.
 Cecilia Peck daughter of Gregory was also present.
 Maurice Galway hosted a public interview with Laura following the presentation.
-There was also performances from five-time would champion David Geaney and music from Lumiere.
+There was also performances from five-time Irish Dancing world champion David Geaney and music from Lumiere.

 Laura Dern is one of the great actresses of her generation; exhibiting great depth and range, touching audiences and critics alike with her moving and heartfelt performances.
 Dern’s career spans over many decades in the industry and has seen her nominated for an Oscar (Rambling Rose), win 4 Golden Globes (Enlightened, Recount, Afterburn, Miss Golden Globe) and be nominated several times for an Emmy Award.
 She was also the worthy recipient of the Tribute To Independent Vision Award at Sundance Film Festival.

 Laura was interviewed about her extensive career as actress, director, and producer by Maurice Galway, Artistic Director Dingle International Film Festival.

 Cecilia Peck, daughter of Gregory Peck after whom the award was named, was also in attendance.